shrnkm/computational-workflows-homework/README.md

    `<yourdockerhubusername>/computational-workflows`.

 ```
-# Add your commands here
+# MY COMMENTs

-$ docker build . # did not work first, so I changed the ubuntu version to 22:04
+$ docker build .   [did not work first, so i changed the ubuntu version to 22:04]
-# then I did not get any message like
-$ docker login
+$ docker login     [should i add localhost]
+$ docker image ls  [so i can get the image ID]
+$ docker image tag 4fe7e9941d98 shrnkm/computational-workflows [no idea what I'm doing here, especially that I can add version, as well]
+$ docker image push shrnkm/computational-workflows

 ```